ramyabala221190/api-gateway-microservices/README.md

 The build field will be provided only in the docker-compose.local.yml and it will be omitted in the docker-compose.yml.
 This is because for local run ,we need to build the image and run it in DockerDesktop.
-We use the same image for the parent and extended services as well.
-Seperate image will not be built for extended services.

 For deployment, we have a github action building and pushing the image.
 To pull the image in the VM, we just need the image name in the docker-compose.yml.

 Another important point to note is that the VM requires the compose and environment files in the VM to pull the image.
+It also requires the nginx config files for dynamic injection of config file based on deployment environment.
 So we have used the scp action to copy the docker folder and its contents to a dedicated folder in the vm.
 Post this, we execute the "compose pull" and "compose up" commands in the github action.